Length to Beam Ratio (L/B)

 Caveat: the center of flotation moves with beam

-Wide-stern modern designs have a subtle problem: as the boat heels over, the center of flotation (the geometric center of the waterplane) moves significantly aft.
-The stern gets pinned down by the wider immersed section, and the bow lifts.
-That makes the keel run at a less favorable angle of attack and degrades windward performance.
+Wide-stern modern designs have a subtle upwind problem.
+As the boat heels, the center of flotation (the geometric center of the waterplane) can move aft.
+The wide immersed stern gets pinned down, the bow lifts, and the keel runs at a less favorable angle of attack.

 Narrow-stern hulls — and especially Nat Herreshoff's designs from the late 19th century — actually shift the CF forward as they heel, raising the bow toward the wind and improving the angle of attack on the keel.
 The "powerful stern sections" common in 1980s-and-later production designs — wide sterns and broad aft sections — buy interior volume and downwind surfing speed but undermine upwind performance for exactly this reason (Practical Sailor, Impact of Modern, Triangular-Design on Boat Performance).

-L/B alone won't capture this — but it gives you the first hint.
-A very low L/B (wide for length) on a boat with a flat, broad stern is exactly the geometry that suffers most upwind.
+L/B alone will not capture all of this, but it gives you the first hint.
+A very low L/B on a boat with a flat, broad stern is exactly the geometry to inspect more closely if upwind performance matters.

 Calculator